NicFontana/lifeatde-api/README.md

 ## Install and Run
 **_Requirements:_**
 * Ruby 2.5.1
-* Rails 5.2.0
 * Bundler
 * MySQL >= 5.5

 Clone or download this repository, open a new terminal inside the project directory, then:
 1. ```bundle install```
 2. ```cp config/database.yml.example config/database.yml```
 3. Open the ```config/database.yml``` file and set the ```database``` ```username``` and ```password``` variables according to your needs
 4. Start your installed MySQL
 5. ```bin/rake db:create```
 6. ```bin/rake db:migrate```
 7. ```bin/rake db:seed```